 In many cases, bylaw contraventions can be resolved without enforcement actions.
 For example, if a person voluntarily complies with the Bylaw Enforcement Officer's request to resolve a bylaw contravention, a penalty might not be applied.

-For more information on penalties, refer to the related bylaw or contact the Bylaw Enforcement Officer.
+For more information on penalties, refer to the related bylaw or feel free to email the Bylaw Enforcement Officer to ask questions.

 The Zoning Bylaw sets out zoning regulations specifying what kind of land uses are allowed in a zone.
 These may include:

 Is there a zoning bylaw issue that should be investigated?
 Submit a complaint.

 The Unsightly Premises Regulation Bylaw prohibits persons who own or occupy properties from allowing them to become or remain unsightly.
 Examples of an unsightly property include, but are not limited to, having:

 Is there an unsightly premises bylaw issue that should be investigated?
 Submit a complaint.

 The Regional District does not have bylaws regulating weeds or grasses, and therefore does not investigate or act on complaints about noxious weeds, grasses or vegetation that is overgrown.
 For information on preventing and eliminating noxious weeds or invasive plants, telephone the Northwest Invasive Plants Council at 1-866-44WEEDS or visit them online.

 The Special Events Bylaw requires a special event permit* for any event reasonably expected to have more than 1,000 attendees.
 The permit fee is $200 and the application must be submitted at least 180 days prior to the event.

 For more information, contact Planning Services at 250-960-4400 (toll free 1-800-667-1959) or email email@example.com.

 Is there a special events bylaw issue that should be investigated?
 Submit a complaint.